Tim1119/codescribe-frontend/README.md

 # DocuMint Frontend

 This is the frontend application for DocuMint, built with React, TypeScript, and Vite.
+The backed is https://github.com/Tim1119/codescribe-backend

 ## Development